-Research from the INTERGROWTH-21st project found that, contrary to previous research, when mothers are healthy, babies grow similarly around the globe regardless of race and ethnicity.
+Research from the INTERGROWTH-21st project found that, contrary to previous research, when mothers are healthy, babies around the globe grow at similar rates regardless of race and ethnicity.
 These findings have significant implications for improving the quality of perinatal research and newborn care.
 The INTERGROWTH-21st charts provide more accurate guidelines for measuring and classifying newborn growth.
-Babies who are small for gestational age can be classified as “normal” based on outdated growth charts, which means they won’t get the care they need.
-We have estimated that each year, at least 13 million newborns around the world who would be considered normal based on outdated charts will be identified as undernourished using the more accurate INTERGROWTH-21st standards.
+Babies who are measured using previous growth charts are often misclassified and, in turn, do not get the care they need.
+The researchers have estimated that each year, at least 13 million newborns around the world who would be considered normal size based on outdated charts will be identified as undernourished using the more accurate INTERGROWTH-21st standards.

 BMJ | November 2016

 International standards for early fetal size and pregnancy dating based on ultrasound measurement of crown-rump length in the first trimester

 Ultrasound in Obstetrics & Gynecology | November 2014